-Community service, traveling, working for the mission instead of for money – that’s what motivated me to join AmeriCorps.
-Maybe those same things have been nagging at your heart and have you considering a term of service, but you’re wondering: is it worth it?
+Community service, traveling, working for a mission instead of for money – that’s what motivated me to join AmeriCorps.
+Maybe those same things have been nagging at your heart and have you considering a term of service, but you’re wondering: is AmeriCorps worth it?

 Choosing to commit to a term of service is a big decision.
-Even if you’re 100% certain that AmeriCorps is for you, you’ll have a better experience if you have realistic expectations.
+Even if you’re 100% certain that AmeriCorps is for you, you’ll have a better experience if you have the right expectations.

 Here’s an honest review of the program pros and cons, and my biggest piece of advice for anyone who’s considering joining AmeriCorps.